 Dr. Christopher K. Tong

-Christopher K. Tong is an Associate Professor tenured at the University of Maryland, Baltimore County near Washington, DC, and an open-source researcher specializing in the analysis of sociocultural dynamics, science, and technology.
-I hold degrees from Stanford University and the University of California, Davis, and previously served as a postdoctoral fellow in East Asian studies at Washington University in St. Louis.
+Christopher K. Tong is an Associate Professor tenured at the University of Maryland in Baltimore County north of Washington, DC.
+I hold degrees from Stanford University and the University of California, Davis, and a certificate in Cybersecurity from UMBC.
+Previously, I served as a postdoctoral fellow in East Asian studies at Washington University in St. Louis.

-While much of my work draws on sources, fieldwork, and archival research in China, my approach is explicitly comparative, bridging Asian, European, and North American contexts.
-My forthcoming book with Oxford University Press analyzes the emergence of evolutionary science and ecological consciousness in Chinese and Western traditions.
+My forthcoming book from Oxford University Press analyzes the emergence of evolutionary science and ecological consciousness in Chinese and Western traditions.
 My research has benefited from the support of major foundations and institutions, including two fellowships from the Fulbright Program, a China Studies Fellowship from the American Council of Learned Societies, a William S. Willis, Jr. Fellowship from the American Philosophical Society, and a Marjorie Harding Memorial Fellowship from the Thoreau Society.

 UMBC was established upon the land of the Piscataway and Susquehannock peoples.
 Over time, citizens of many more Indigenous nations have come to reside in this region.
 We humbly offer our respect to all past, present, and future Indigenous people connected to this place.